robert-v/ProcessSpy-docs/src/content/docs/guides/table_columns.md

 Shows the priority and nice value of the process.

 ## Aggregate values
 When viewing processes in Hierarchy view and depending on the settings, aggregate values can be shown for `CPU %`, `Resident Memory` and `Threads` columns.
 These aggregate values always represent the sum of the respective metrics for a process and all its child processes regardless of the selected view type or filter.

+## Permissions
+If the current user does not have sufficient permissions to access certain process information, some columns may display zero values or be empty.
+To view all process information, consider running the application with elevated privileges.